department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### As a surviving spouse or child, how do I get compensation?

 You’ll need to apply for compensation.
-Fill out an Application for Dependency and Indemnity Compensation (VA Form 21-534).
-[Download VA Form 21-534](https://www.vba.va.gov/pubs/forms/VBA-21-534-ARE.pdf).
+Fill out an Application for Dependency and Indemnity Compensation (VA Form 21-534). <a href="https://www.vba.va.gov/pubs/forms/VBA-21-534-ARE.pdf"><span class="usa-sr-only">This will open a new website.</span>Download VA Form 21-534</a>.

 You can apply for this benefit in 1 of 3 ways:

-- Mail the form to the Pension Management Center for your state [(Find the Pension Management Center for your state)](https://www.benefits.va.gov/PENSION/resources-contact.asp), **or**
+- Mail the form to the Pension Management Center for your state <a href="https://www.benefits.va.gov/PENSION/resources-contact.asp"><span class="usa-sr-only">This will open a new website.</span>(Find the Pension Management Center for your state)</a>, **or**

-- Work with an accredited representative [(Get help from an accredited representative)](https://www.vets.gov/disability-benefits/apply/help/index.html), **or**
+- Work with an accredited representative <a href="https://www.vets.gov/disability-benefits/apply/help/index.html"><span class="usa-sr-only">This will open a new website.</span>(Get help from an accredited representative)</a>, **or**

 - Go to a VA Regional Office and get help from a VA employee [(Find a local VA office)](/facilities/).